 - Should I consider open adoption?

-I am a birth mother who placed my son for adoption in an open adoption in 1988 (read my story here).
+I am a birth mother who placed my son in an open adoption in 1988 (read my story here).
 Open adoption has worked well for me, my son, his parents, and my own family.
-Open adoption may not be right for you, but before you decide, consider the disadvantages to a closed adoption.
+This option may not be right for you, but before you decide, consider the disadvantages to a closed adoption.

 What is closed adoption?

 In a closed adoption, the birth mother’s parental rights are terminated.
-She allows an adoption agency to choose the best adoptive parents for her child.
+She allows an agency to choose the best adoptive parents for her child.
 Even if she meets the adoptive family, the birth mother chooses to have no ongoing contact with the child.
 Her child, the adoptee, will not have a lot of information about his or her biological family.
 Sometimes, closed adoptions occur because the birth mother does not want the birth father or other family members or friends to know about the child’s birth.
 In some situations, a woman wants to have closure on this part of her life, and moving forward feels easier with a closed adoption.

 What are the challenges a birth mother faces in closed adoption?

 While this type of adoption might seem easier for the birth mother at the time of delivery, it isn’t necessarily easier when moving on with her life.
-A closed adoption doesn’t mean you can deny or pretend the birth didn’t happen.
+It doesn’t mean you can deny or pretend the birth didn’t happen.
 You can try, but it will be difficult.
 It might also come back to haunt you later in life.
 Giving birth to a child is hard to deny or forget; it is part of your life experience.
 While you may not raise that child yourself, your pregnancy and the existence of that child will always be a part of you.
-Even if you want to forget and move on with your life, this can be a challenge in a closed adoption.
+Even if you want to forget and move on with your life, this can be a challenge.
 The reason it’s challenging is that there’s always the mystery of how your baby is doing.
 Where does she live?
 Is she thriving?
 Do her parents love her?

 Is there an impact on the adoptee in a closed adoption?